 There are pros and cons to shopping at Whole Foods.
-In terms of buying groceries, you’ll likely spend $100-$200 more than you would at a different grocery store, like Mothers, Sprouts or Ralph’s.
-But when it comes to finding niche health food items such as organic grass-fed Bison meat, local wildflower honey, an array of Reishi mushroom powders or South American vegan cuisine cookbooks– the “Whole” can be a great resource.
+In terms of buying groceries, you’ll likely spend $100-$200 more than you would at another grocery store, such as Albertsons, Sprouts or Ralph’s.
+But when it comes to finding niche health food items such as organic grass-fed Bison meat, local wildflower honey, Reishi mushroom powders, hemp protein or an array of cookbooks and health-oriented literature– the “Whole” can be a great resource.

 While waiting in the check out line last week, I scanned the magazine rack.
 The usual yoga, meditation, and veganism publications sat on the shelves.
 Just as I looked away, the cover-art of a magazine on the bottom row caught my eye.
 The title of the publication read Kitchen Toke.The magazine sat halfway behind a display basket of organic soap, making it easy to miss.

 “Could it be?”
 I thought to myself, as I scrolled through my mental dictionary/thesaurus thinking of what else the word “toke” might mean.
 I picked up the 95-page mag, and was greeted by the rest of the title: Kitchen Toke: Cooking With Cannabis.

 My eyes widened in sheer amazement as I flipped through the thick-papered, beautifully designed publication; not because a cannabis cooking magazine exists, but because Whole Foods (a very corporate business) is on board with promoting a cannabis-friendly lifestyle.
 I impulsively purchased Kitchen Toke for a staggering $17 (I didn’t look at the price beforehand, or it may have derailed the moment.)
 But I’m thrilled I did because it’s loaded with fascinating information– from recipes to profiles to trend stories.
 Also, supporting journalism has never been more important.
 How else will we preserve our intellectual well being?